Women's and Gender Studies (MA)

 Admission Requirements

-Students wishing to be admitted to the MA in Women's and Gender Studies must meet the following requirements for admission:
+Students wishing to be admitted to the MA in Women's, Gender and Sexuality Studies must meet the following requirements for admission:

-- Students must meet the admission criteria established by the School of Interdisciplinary and Graduate Studies (submit a complete application, submit official transcripts verifying the receipt of a baccalaureate degree from an accredited institution, and pay application fee).
+- Students must meet the admission criteria established by the Graduate School.
+Submit a complete graduate application, submit official transcripts verifying the receipt of a baccalaureate degree from an accredited institution, and pay application fee.

 - Students must have a 3.0 GPA in undergraduate work.
 Provisional admission is possible for students who do not meet this requirement.

-- Students must submit two letters of recommendation (submitted to the School of Interdisciplinary and Graduate Studies).
+- Students must submit two letters of recommendation (submitted to the Graduate School).
 Letters of recommendation must be current (written within the last year), and letter writers must be familiar with the applicant's academic preparation for graduate study.
-Members of the WGS Graduate Admissions Committee may not be letter writers.
+Members of the Women's Gender and Sexuality Studies Graduate Admissions Committee may not be letter writers.

-- Students must submit one academic writing sample of at least five pages (a paper written as part of the requirements of a university or college course), which should be mailed directly to the Department of Women's & Gender Studies.
+- Students must submit one academic writing sample of at least five pages (a paper written as part of the requirements of a university or college course).
 The Graduate Admissions Committee will determine whether the student has the necessary level of competence in written communication to enter the MA program.

-- Students must submit a personal statement of one-two pages discussing how the MA in Women's & Gender Studies relates to the student's professional or personal goals (mail directly to the Department of Women's & Gender Studies).
+- Students must submit a personal statement of one-two pages discussing how the MA in Women's, Gender and Sexuality Studies relates to the student's professional or personal goals.

-Any undergraduate major is acceptable for admission; however, students without Women's and Gender Studies background may be required to take preparatory courses before beginning the MA curriculum or in addition to the MA curriculum.
+Any undergraduate major is acceptable for admission; however, students without Women's, Gender and Sexuality Studies background may be required to take preparatory courses before beginning the MA curriculum or in addition to the MA curriculum.
 This will be determined by the Graduate Admissions Committee.

-Up to six (6) hours of graduate-level, A- or B-graded work in Women's and Gender Studies done at another institution may be applied toward the student's UofL degree, upon approval of the director.
+Up to six (6) credit hours of graduate level coursework (receiving a minimum grade of B- or above) completed in Women's, Gender and Sexuality Studies at another institution may be applied toward the student's University of Louisville degree, upon approval of the director.

-Students enrolled in the UK or WKU graduate certificate programs may transfer up to 12 hours of graduate-level A- or B-graded work, upon approval of the director.
+Students enrolled in the University of Kentucky or Western Kentucky University graduate certificate programs may transfer up to twelve (12) credit hours of graduate-level work (graded a minimum of B- or above), upon approval of the director, Unit Dean and Vice Provost of Graduate Affairs.

 Students must maintain a 3.0 average in order to be in good standing.

-At least 18 of the 36 hours must be in courses at the 600 level.
+At least 18 of the 36 credit hours must be in courses at the 600 level.

 Code | Title | Hours |